 The right SEO creates a dramatic effect on a business.
-Consistently high rankings create brand awareness that impacts not only visits to the website, but trust — a few years ago Google fixed a black hat SEO trick using negative customer experiences to signal engagement with the brand.
+Consistently high rankings create brand awareness that impacts not only visits to the website but trust — a few years ago Google fixed a black hat SEO trick using negative customer experiences to signal engagement with the brand.
 In today’s digital landscape, high rankings indicate other consumers have favorable opinions of the brand.
-Thus, top-ranking creates buzz for the company.
+Thus, top ranking creates buzz for the company.

 3. Inducing sales

 The ultimate goal of encouraging user visits is converting visitors to customers.
-More visitors means more opportunity to generate sales, although you need to do the right things once users reach your website to capitalize on that potential.
+More visitors means more opportunities to generate sales, although you need to do the right things once users reach your website to capitalize on that potential.
 That means only providing a great customer experience on the site, but having a marketing strategy allowing you to drive visitors toward a purchase.

 Learn SEO through an Authority Hacker course***

-As you see from the earlier discussion, SEO is complicated, requiring significant study and a commitment to ongoing learning for a business wanting to optimize their search engine strategy.
+As you see from the earlier discussion, SEO is complicated, requiring significant study and a commitment to ongoing learning for a business wanting to optimize its search engine strategy.
 Several websites offer content to help the novice understand SEO (here’s a list of the top SEO experts).

-Also, tools help businesses monitor and optimize their SEO performance, such as Yoast, who provides an SEO plugin for WordPress and other CMS platforms, and Moz, which offers a very technical tool for improving SEO on a website.
+Also, tools help businesses monitor and optimize their SEO performance, such as Yoast, which provides an SEO plugin for WordPress and other CMS platforms, and Moz, which offers a very technical tool for improving SEO on a website.

-Businesses want to learn more about SEO might take the Authority Hacker Course for a smooth, training program that helps get them up to speed quickly.
+Businesses that want to learn more about SEO might take the Authority Hacker Course for a smooth, training program that helps get them up to speed quickly.
 Students taking the course get their website working correctly, so they optimize SEO without using “black hat” tactics that get a penalty from Google, such as stuffing your content with nonsensical usage of keywords.